MQu12/camelup/readme.md

 ## Slightly more advanced usage
 Save plots by opening constants.py and setting `PLOT_METHOD = 1`

-Running race_baseline.py on the command line will now save the plots
+Running race_baseline.py will now save the plots

 ## Even more advanced usage
 Use compiled C++ modules for extra performance.
 This currently only works in linux environments.